nummacway/gb300-sf2000-tool/README.md

   - _Image / Slices_
     - _(full image)_ will show the original image file.
     - If the GB300 doesn't use the image as a whole, you can also select any of the used parts, called slices.
 The selected and pressed keyboard images are unique, because there are unused areas in the image.
 Changes made to these parts will not have any effect.
-  - _Live Previews_ are around 100 predefined scenes that simulate how your theme will look on the device (bottom image) and TV screen (top image).
+  - _Live Previews_ are 66 predefined scenes that simulate how your theme will look on the device (bottom image) and TV screen (top image).
 These scenes were created based on NTSC output captured using an analog frame grabber (Astrometa DVB-T2hybrid).
 NTSC output from the GB300 is vertically pixel-perfect and horizontally alright, so these images are supposed to be pixel-perfect.
 There is one exception to this: Text is rendered by Windows, which uses a slightly different font rendering algorithm.
 This affects primarily the character spacing.
 In addition to that, the spacing for the horizontal ellipsis (...) is much smaller on the device (it looks almost like a underscore), and descenders (parts of letters below the baseline) are partially clipped, so the previews use neither of these two where possible.
 - Click on the previews to randomize the background color (meant to proof transparent images).